Low Countries: Literature

-One of the Low Countries' earliest literary figures is the blind poet Bernlef, from c.
+One of the Low Countries' earliest literary figures was the blind poet Bernlef, from c.
 800, who sang both Christian psalms and pagan verses.
-Bernlef is representative of the coexistence of Christianity and Germanic polytheism in this time period.
+Bernlef is representative of the coexistence of Christianity and Germanic polytheism in the time period.

-The earliest examples of written literature include the Wachtendonck Psalms, a collection of twenty five psalms that originated in the Moselle-Frankish region around the middle of the 9th century.
+The earliest examples of written literature include the Wachtendonck Psalms, a collection of 25 psalms that originated in the Moselle-Frankish region around the mid- 9th century.